ArturVargas/atesta_bot/README.md

 Some entities like Daos use multi-signature wallets, and when their collaborators have off-chain expenses, it's harder to track and justify those expenses.
 Now, through the bot, we can create an attestation of that ticket with just a photo and in a user-friendly way.

+### Tangible uses cases

+* Attestation of DAO's Financial Resource Management.
+  * Tracking offchain events (expenses).
+  * Expenses review for DAO members.

 ## What does this bot do?

 Create an attestation with EAS SDK for manage `Offchain Expenses Bills` for DAOs, Multisig, Communnities, or just for normal people.
+This bot prevents our users from publishing sensitive data by only requesting relevant information for the ticket attestation.

 ## How We do?